peecyrb/sd-webui-reactor/README.md

 3. Go to (Windows)`automatic\venv\Scripts` or (MacOS/Linux)`automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
 4. Run `pip install insightface==0.7.3`
 5. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
-6. Please, wait for several minutes until the installation process will be finished
+6. Please, wait for several minutes until the installation process will be finished (be patient, don't interrupt the process)
 7. Check the last message in your SD.Next Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - stop the Server (CTRL+C or CMD+C) or just close your console
 8. Go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\insightface` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\insightface` folder